 Menopause is not a disease.
-It is a natural life process that happens to every woman in their middle age.
-There is no doubt that many women find the years leading up to menopause, and menopause itself, somewhat difficult to traverse but social contexts in which women experience this transition are more important than you think.
+It is a natural life process that happens to every woman in middle age.
+There is no doubt that many of them find the years leading up to menopause, and menopause itself, somewhat difficult to traverse but social contexts in which women experience this transition are more important than you think.

 Menopause: a cultural matter

-Until now, most researches are mainly carried out among White middle-aged women who report those typical menopausal symptoms like hot flashes, sweating, and vaginal dryness.
+Until now, most research is mainly carried out among White middle-aged women who report those typical menopausal symptoms like hot flashes, sweating, and vaginal dryness.
 However, very little is still known about ethnic differences in menopausal symptoms.
 And guess what?
 When looking at different countries, variations in symptoms can be attributed to language differences, culturally shaped expectations about menopause, culturally influenced gender roles and socioeconomic status.

 In societies where age is more revered and the older woman is the wiser and better woman, menopausal symptoms are significantly less bothersome- Dr. Mary Jane Minkin, professor in obstetrics, gynecology and reproductive health at Yale Medical School, said-.
 Where older is not better, many women equate menopause with old age, and symptoms can be much more devastating.